 The soil covering the Earth acts as a giant sieve.
 Soil particles have tiny spaces between them that allow water to trickle down into the soil.
 When heavy rainfall occurs, these tiny spaces in soil quickly fill with water, and the excess water, called surface water, runs over the top of the soil.
 Such surface runoff flows as a thin, hardly noticeable sheet of water until it reaches a depression in the land, such as a gutter or a stream bed, where the water can be contained.
 There, it no longer flows as a sheet of water but as a clear-cut channel of water, moving downward to the ocean.

 Water that infiltrates the soil trickles slowly downward or percolates, through pores and cracks in soil and rocks.
 Rock strata, or layers, and soil capable of holding water are called aquifers.
 Eventually, the water reaches a level where it can go no farther because bedrock forms a base.
 As more and more water accumulates, the aquifer becomes saturated (filled) with water and cannot hold anymore.
 Water held in aquifers is called groundwater.
 The depth at which groundwater is found varies because the hard bedrock base exists at varying levels.
 Groundwater is a major source of freshwater.

 Human tissues require about 2 1/2 quarts of water a day.
 Most persons drink about a quart of water each day.
 The water content of foods supplies the rest.
 An egg, for example, is about 74 percent water; a watermelon, 92 percent; and a piece of lean meat, about 70 percent.
 Beverages such as milk, coffee, tea, and soft drinks are mainly water.

 In dry areas, farmers must irrigate their land to grow crops.
-Irrigation projects have produced fertile areas in regions that once were deserts.
-More than 100 billion gallons (380 billion liters) of fresh water are used each day to irrigate cropland in the United States.
+Irrigation projects have produced fertile areas in regions that once were deserted.
+More than 100 billion gallons (380 billion liters) of freshwater are used each day to irrigate cropland in the United States.